 The most common difference between a yeast infection and BV is in the discharge.
 Yeast infections can be mistaken for BV, but the one major difference between the symptoms of a BV and yeast infection is the color.
 BV discharge color is usually white and watery with a strong fishy smell, and yeast infections have a thick white discharge resembling cottage cheese, but without an odor.

 Can a Yeast Infection Cause a Bacterial Infection?

 Because a yeast infection is caused by the candida fungus and BV is a bacterial infection, these two are distinct from each other.
 A yeast infection cannot cause a bacterial infection.

 Are BV and Yeast Infections Treated the Same Way?

 Treating BV, like any other bacterial infection, involves antibiotics to lower the levels of the bacteria present in the vagina.
 Yeast infections are fungal infections and are usually treated with antifungal medications.

-While both are classed as types of vaginitis, yeast infections and bacterial vaginosis are both different infections.
+While both are classed as types of vaginitis, yeast infections, and bacterial vaginosis are both different infections.

 Both have distinct symptoms that result in pain or discomfort and can both be treated.
 At DrHouse, we provide BV and yeast infection treatment online with our online consultation and prescription service.
-Identifying the symptoms of BV and yeast infections are pivotal so you can get the treatment you need.
+Identifying the symptoms of BV and yeast infections is pivotal so you can get the treatment you need.